- › Money and Currency

 You can do so by fax (758) 450 0368 or by email: email@example.com

-4. How long do I have to be on the island before I can get married?
+4. How long do I have to be in Saint Lucia before I can get married?

 Couples are required by law to be on the island for 3 workings days before they get married.